The Signal Fire In Lord Of The Flies

 The Irony of Rescue

-On the flip side, the fire’s eventual role in the novel’s resolution adds a layer of poignant irony.
+Still, the fire’s eventual role in the novel’s resolution adds a layer of poignant irony.
 When the naval officer finally spots the boys, it is not because of their efforts but due to the fire’s accidental rekindling.
 The officer’s arrival coincides with the boys’ near-total return to savagery, yet it is precisely this chaos that leads to their rescue.
 Golding suggests that rescue, in this case, is not a reward for civilization but a consequence of their very savagery.

 Conclusion